VCCRI/Sierra/README.md

 ## Additional implementation

-For a command line version of Sierra see [this implementation](https://github.com/GeertvanGeest/Sierra-commands) by Geert VanGeest.
+For a command line version of Sierra that can be used, for example, in a high performance computing environment, see [this implementation](https://github.com/GeertvanGeest/Sierra-commands) by Geert van Geest.